sandeepkumarpani888/Pokedex/README.md

 PS.
 Basic skeleton to get started :sweat_smile:

 ## Introduction
 The goal of __Pokedex__ is simple.
-Have an online Pokedex collection for anyone and everyone to access. :grin:
+Have an online Pokedex collection for anyone and everyone to access.
+Make it more of a place to geek out about Pokemon :grin:

 ## Technologies
-Build using React and HackLang (Yeah you guessed it right, pretty new to all this)
+Build using React and Hack (Yeah you guessed it right, pretty new to all this)

 ## Dependencies
 - redis
-- HackLang
+- Hack

 ## How to use
 - Clone the repo